KittyGiraudel/site/_posts/2012-11-19-css-playgrounds.md

 ## JSFiddle

 JSFiddle is a wonderful playground when it comes to JavaScript development since it provides a wide range of JavaScript libraries, probably more than you’ll ever need.
-Problem is it doesn’t use a live reload system meaning you have to hit "Run" everytime you make a change.
+Problem is it doesn’t use a live reload system meaning you have to hit “Run” everytime you make a change.
 It’s kind of annoying, but for JavaScript prototyping, it’s amazing.

 ### Pros